dillonkearns/talks/types-without-borders/types-without-borders.md

 we'll get the data we want.
 Because what we're doing is making our best guess to replicate part of an external contract (external API, etc.) in our Elm code.
 Using code generation, we can replace that uncertainty with more guarantees!
 Which is what we love about Elm!

-# TODO

-TODO graphic showing external contracts... pushing the borders out to encompass/represent that contract in Elm.

 # Contracts & Guarantees